HIGHLIGHTS OF PRESCRIBING INFORMATION

 3 DOSAGE FORMS AND STRENGTHS

-Tablets: 2.5 mg white, diamond, flat-faced, beveled edged, with "NORVASC" on one side and "2.5" on the other Tablets: 5 mg white, elongated octagon, flat-faced, beveled edged, with "NORVASC" on one side and "5" on the other Tablets: 10 mg white, round, flat-faced, beveled edge, with "NORVASC" on one side and "10" on the other
+Tablets: 2.5 mg white, diamond, flat-faced, beveled edged, with "NORVASC" on one side and "2.5" on the other Tablets: 5 mg white, elongated octagon, flat-faced, beveled edged, engraved with both "NORVASC" and "5" on one side and plain on the other Tablets: 10 mg white, round, flat-faced, beveled edged, engraved with both "NORVASC" and "10" on one side and plain on the other

 5 WARNINGS AND PRECAUTIONS